Eghamarian/sociotherapy/_short/14_right-where-we-stand.md

 Right, as we try, <br>
 Wrong, as we give in.<br><br>

-Right where we stand, there is a truth to be told,<br>
+Right where we stand, there is truth to be told,<br>
 There are chests to unchain,<br>
 There are gates to unclose.<br><br>